 The applications targeted are the critical mechanical structures of aircraft, launchers, satellites and motors whose reliability has to be guaranteed in all circumstances.

-The center designs, develops and operates on a semi-industrial scale.
-Going beyond the technological error testing approach often found in industry, the center develops modeling tools for materials and processes to understand the influence of setting parameters of development means on the micro-structure and properties of materials.
+The competence center designs, develops and operates on a semi-industrial scale.
+Going beyond the technological error testing approach often found in industry, the competence center develops modeling tools for materials and processes to understand the influence of setting parameters of development means on the micro-structure and properties of materials.

 The research deals with:

 - the formulation and the deposition of sizing adapted to thermoplastic matrices

 - the formulation of high temperature heat hardened prepregs and thermoplastics

 - the integration of electrically conductive particles

 - the introduction of piezoelectric charges in the polymer films (vibration damping)